omar-araboghli/pandemie/README.md

 in this [page](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Theoretical-Overview/01.-Introduction).

 ## Future Works
-Due to time constraints many other plans that unfortunately could't be applied are discussed in this [section](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Theoretical-Overview/06.-Future-Work).
+Due to time constraints many other plans that unfortunately couldn't be applied are discussed in this [section](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Theoretical-Overview/06.-Future-Work).

 ## Technical Documentation